Listen to this blog

 In most organizations, the development teams develop, test, and deliver user stories within their own domains, it is left to the QA architects to perform cross-functional testing to make sure that everything works well together.
 They test interactions between different modules in a variety of environments and configurations to ensure the system works end to end, without any integration, security, performance, or other issues.
 One role as QA manager is to reflect on overall system quality.
 In finding problems at the system level, acting as a bridge between the development testers, QA architects, and development teams.
 Since he receives input from all these teams and cross-system activities, he is uniquely positioned to have a holistic approach, reflect on the overall status of application quality, and identify bottlenecks.

 Assessing the ROI of test automation

 Test automation is necessary to meet higher demands for shorter schedules and bug-free releases.
 However, it’s critical that you continue to assess each of your investments in automation tools and processes.Trends like automation, continuous testing, and DevOps continue to raise the bar.
 With the potential for more flexibility, speed, and complexity, Maximizing speed and quality—while minimizing cost—is both a goal and a challenge.

 QA managers must understand that test automation is a toolset.
 As with any other tool, test automation increases productivity and process efficiency.
 This opens up the possibility for a series of creative solutions to all the predicaments.
 Most importantly, keep the following in mind: the team needs an experienced QA professional to craft an automation strategy.
 A good strategy depends on solid leadership ability.
 The leader must prioritize the implementation across the entire functional spectrum

 Diligence in Resource allocation

-We @ Codoid follow a pragmatic approach towards QA process and ensure that our QA deliverables invariably far-outstrip the industry set benchmark.
-Connect with our eminent team of QA engineers for your all your QA service needs.
+We @ Codoid follow a pragmatic approach towards the QA process and ensure that our QA deliverables invariably far-outstrip the industry set the benchmark.
+Connect with our eminent team of QA engineers for all your QA service needs.